16 FUN Things To Do At Moraine Lake

 Hike to Lake Louise

-Though this trail is best done starting at Moraine Lake and then hiking up to Sentinel Pass and dropping down into Paradise Valley, that way, you’re gaining most of your elevation gain on a well-worn trail up to Sentinel Pass, and descending on a rough scree trail to Paradise Valley rather than ascend up to it.
+This trail is best done starting at Moraine Lake, hiking up to Sentinel Pass, and dropping down into Paradise Valley.
+That way, you’re gaining most of your elevation gain on a well-worn trail up to Sentinel Pass and descending on a rough scree trail to Paradise Valley rather than ascending up to it.

-You’ll pass through thousands of larches along the route while hiking under Mount Temple.
+You’ll pass through thousands of larches along the route while hiking under Mount Temple, which if hiking during the fall, you’ll be in a sea of golden goodness.
 You’ll pass by Annette Lake along the trail, which is a great place to stop for lunch.
 It’s best to utilize the Parks Canada Shuttle for this hike as it’s a point-to-point hike.

 Cross Country Ski to Moraine Lake

-Moraine Lake isn’t accessible in the winter, that is unless you cross country ski to it.
-There are set tracks that almost go all the way to Moraine Lake.
+Moraine Lake isn’t accessible in the winter unless you cross-country ski to it.
+There are set tracks that almost go all the way to Moraine Lake along Moraine Lake Road.

-The track set ski trail will take you to a viewpoint over Consolation Lakes, and not all the way to Moraine Lake.
-Nevertheless you’ll still get breathtaking views.
-It is not recommended to go past this point as there is high avalanche risk.
+The double-track-set ski trail will take you to a viewpoint out to Consolation Lakes, not all the way to Moraine Lake.
+Nevertheless, you’ll still get breathtaking views.
+It is not recommended to go past this point as there is high avalanche risk in the winter.
 Anyone getting back to Moraine Lake in the winter should have avalanche gear and training.

 Hike to Lake O Hara